ci010/cmps111/assgn-3/design.md

 The python script file `dump.py` dump the log to csv.

-The csv format can be directly open by darwin's application, Number.
+The csv format can be directly open by darwin's application, Number, which can plot graph easily.
 Maybe it's also can be imported to Excel, but I didn't try it.